 Example: The Product Norm is a Capacity (or Quality) measure for DNNs from traditional ML theory.

 The Norm may be Frobenius Norm, the Spectral Norm, or even their ratio, the Stable Rank.

 This independence assumption is probably not a great approximation but it gets us closer to a realistic theory.
 Indeed, even traditional ML theory recognizes this, and may use Path Norm to correct for this.
 For now, this will suffice.

-Caveat 1: If we take the logarithm of each side, we can write the log Capacity as the sum of the layer contributions.
-More generally, we will express the log Capacity as a weighted average of some (as yet unspecified) log norm of the weight matrix.
+A Log Product Norm If we take the logarithm of each side, we can write the log Quality as the sum of the layer contributions.
+More generally, we will express the log Quality as a weighted average of some (as yet unspecified) log norm of the weight matrix.

 We now set up the classic Student-Teacher model for a Perceptron–with a slight twist.
 That is, from now on, we assume our models have 1 layer, like a Perceptron.